By Liz Swedock

 I have been in contact with someone who has or might have COVID-19, what should I do, related to my job?

 Again, we suggest that you immediately inform your employer.
-Depending on your relationship to the individual who has COVID-19, you might also be protected under these laws, particularly if you are the caregiver of the individual affected by COVID-19.
+Depending on your relationship with the individual who has COVID-19, you might also be protected under these laws, particularly if you are the caregiver of the individual affected by COVID-19.

-I have COVID-19 and I am being fired, suspended, or sent home “ can my employer do that?
+I have COVID-19 and I am being fired, suspended, or sent home “Can my employer do that?”

-I don’t know or don’t think I have COVID-19, but I have been fired or suspended/sent home “ can my employer do that?
+I don’t know or don’t think I have COVID-19, but I have been fired or suspended/sent home “Can my employer do that?”

 How do I know if I’m being discriminated against?